 What a good, well composed yoga programme can do

-There is a little yoga programme to go along with TM.
+We may not need a long row of mudras, bandhas and other preliminaries to benefit from TM or other forms of mantra-meditation.
+Still, they may help.
+And there is a slender yoga programme to go along with TM, to complement it.
 The programme has been around since the 1950s and is taught by TM institutions, as the university in Fairfield, Iowa.
-The programme is described in a small pamphlet, Yoga Asanas (yoga postures).
+The programme is described in the pamphlet, Yoga Asanas (yoga postures).
 Student courses on it are taught, for example.
 From a hospital in India:

 The daily practice of ten minutes of Yoga Asanas followed by five minutes of Pranayama and about thirty minutes of Deep Meditation as taught by the Centers of Transcendental Meditation all over the world is recommended to those who seek the harmonious development of body, mind and soul.